Return of Title IV Funds

 The Effect of Withdrawal on Title IV Aid

 When a student withdraws during a period in which he or she is receiving federal financial aid, the amount of Title IV funds (which include Federal Pell Grants, Iraq and Afghanistan Service Grants, Teach Grants, Stafford Loans, PLUS Loans, SEOG and Federal Perkins Loans) that must be returned to the Title IV programs is based solely on the length of time the student was enrolled prior to withdrawing.
 The amount of funds earned by the student is directly proportional to time enrolled, through 60 percent of the period of enrollment.
 After 60 percent, the student is considered to have earned all federal aid.
 Unearned federal Title IV aid must be returned to the programs.
+However, effective July 1, 2021 a student who withdraws from a program offered in modules is not considered to have withdrawn for R2T4 purposes if the student completes:

 Brandeis bears the responsibility of returning funds up to the lesser of the unearned amount or an amount determined by multiplying institutional costs by the unearned percentage.
 The student must return any unearned amount that is not the responsibility of the university to return.